waughsh/waughsh.github.io/_posts/2017-03-27-variational-info-bottleneck.md

-This is similar to the style of stochastic depth network, but in a more principled way.
-We encourage each layer to maximally compress $X$ that will maximize the chance of predicting the correct label.
-This is quite different form the architecture of DenseNet[^4].
+This is similar to the style of stochastic depth network (SDN)[^9], but in a more principled way.
+We encourage each layer to maximally compress $X$ and maximally increase the chance of predicting the correct label.
+This is quite different form the architecture of DenseNet[^4], which is applying residual connections between earlier layers and later layers.

 Now we bridge the gap between a normal feedforward neural network and recurrent neural network.
-If we follow Yarin Gal's derivation [^5][^6], we can recognize dropout as a special type of Bayesian approximation with tighter bounds than reparameterization trick.
-Then recurrent dropout, where dropout is applied to recurrent connections, can be seen as that recurrent hidden states in RNN are stochastic layers, without the need of adding a stochastic layer on top of a deterministic layer, which is what has been proposed by Fraccaro et al [^7].
+If we follow Yarin Gal's derivation [^5][^6], we can realize dropout is a special type of Bayesian approximation with tighter bounds than the reparameterization trick.
+Thus recurrent dropout, where dropout is applied to recurrent connections, can be seen as that recurrent hidden states in RNN being stochastic layers, without the need of adding a stochastic layer on top of a deterministic layer, which is what has been proposed by Fraccaro et al [^7].